Jerzy Nowak

 Jerzy Nowak (20 June 1923 – 26 March 2013) was a Polish film and theatre actor and teacher.

 Biography

-During World War II, Nowak fought with the Polish partisans.
-In 1948, he graduated from the Ludwik Solski Academy for the Dramatic Arts in Kraków.
+During World War II, Jerzy Nowak fought with the Polish partisans.
+According to Jan Güntner, Nowak was an executor of conspiracy death sentences of the Home Army, and he did not reveal after the end of the war in 1945.
+In 1948, Nowak graduated from the Ludwik Solski Academy for the Dramatic Arts in Kraków.

 From 1994 on, Nowak primarily and continuously played the role of Singer Hirsch, who is a historic character in the legacy of Polish theater.